KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 </details>

 # Protocol 4: Lifecycle of a Story
-There are eight stages to the development of stories for _The Timeline_.
+There are eight ateps to the development of stories for _The Timeline_.
 Each one can be repeated, and you can always revisit previous steps.
 You are strongly encouraged to develop stories (i) with the help of others, and (ii) by creating an issue using the "Conceptualisation 🖊️" template.
+This Protocol is written with potential authors in mind.
+For more details on reviewing contributions, see [Protocol 10: Editorial Care](#Protocol-10-Editorial-Care).
 <details>
   <summary>Click to expand!</summary>